tek/proteome/README.md

 * `w` to wipe a buffer
 * `W` to wipe a buffer, discarding changes

+Config:
+* `g:proteome_buffers_current_last` Boolean indicating whether to display the active buffer at the end of the MRU list

 # Files

 The command `ProFiles` takes a list of directories and lists all files inside, recursively.
 Selecting multiple files is supported.
+The default is to use `rg`, with fallback on a builtin directory traversal algorithm.

 Mappings:
 * `<space>` to mark an item